Liberal Democrat

 Americans can live in modern America.
 Which is really everywhere outside of the Bible Belt.
 And yes the Bible Belt covers a lot of land in America.
 Just not that many people.
 You got to go where the people are.
 Which is how Democrats win presidential elections with only winning half of the states or less.
 Because they win most if not all the big states.
 Or you can live in modern diverse America, where you may see five people at once who don’t look like you.
 And perhaps practice five different religions, or don’t practice at all.
 But one thing that makes us great is our diversity and freedom.
 We can all live our own lives, without big government forcing one lifestyle or another on the whole country.

-CBS News: Video: Fidel Castro on Face The Nation, in 1959
+CBS News: Fidel Castro On Face The Nation (1959)

 This was just after the Castro Communists had taken power in Cuba in 1958, from the authoritarian Batista Regime there, after winning the Cuban Civil War.
 Cuba replaces one authoritarian regime from Fulgencio Batista and creates a new one with Fidel Castro.
 I saw a documentary about Che Guevara last week and it featured a lot of Fidel in the same film.
 For obvious reasons and they essentially said Fidel wasn’t sure exactly what type of government he would replace the Batista Regime with.
 That he became a Marxist Communist, leftist dictatorial authoritarian after he came to power as President of the New Communist Republic of Cuba.
 But Fidel was never a Democrat Socialist or otherwise.
 He’s always believed in socialism and what it can do for people.
 But never believed in governing the country through democratic means.
 With allowing any time of real opposition, or decentralizing power to anyone else outside of his regime in Cuba.